Comment on page

 Relative to some other packaging systems:

-- Packages must work as is from any location provided their deps are installed in parallel (we say our pkgs are “relocatable“)
+Packages must work from any location (we say our pkgs are “relocatable“)

 Which will match node v20.1.3 up to but not including v21.